The school bell has rung, class is now in session.

 I am back from my hiatus on Double-Minded Island.
 Double-Minded Island is an Island shaped like a hand and is a place people end up who are in the valley of decisions.

-On the island, as I was reflecting about life and where I wanted to go from this point, a memory of a time come to mind.
-It was a little over 12 years ago when I had been applying to different alternative teaching programs around the U.S. and internationally.
+On the island, as I was reflecting about life and where I wanted to go from this point, a memory of a certain time came to mind.
+It was a little over 14 years ago when I had been applying to different alternative teaching programs around the U.S. and internationally.
 It was a very confusing time.
 I had been praying for clarification because every opportunity that came appeared to be a good idea, but as we know, not everything that is “good” is of “God.”

-One day, I was visiting an old building that I used to rent for a business I owned.
+One day, I was visiting an old building that I use to rent for a business I owned.
 The new owners had made the building into a used bookstore that I frequented from time to time.
 As I stood in line to purchase a book, a man came behind me that looked like a character from a Canterbury Tales novel, beard and all.

 As I was standing in line, taking my wallet out for payment, the gentleman behind me asked about a picture in my wallet of a family member.
 After providing some insight about that family member, he went on to ask me had I been trying to make a decision about moving lately?
 I was surprised because I had been trying to decide on whether or not to move.
 He told me to hold out my hand, he wanted to use it as an analogy.
 He held up my pointer finger and said, “This is your who, the middle finger is your what, the ring finger is your when, the pinky finger is your where and your thumb finger is your why.”
 He went on to say, “Never make a decision to do anything, unless the why makes sense.
 The why functions like your thumb and without it, you won’t grip very well, or hold on to anything for long.”
 He told me praying about it will help me make sound decisions.”
 Afterwards I thanked him, and he mentioned he had to go walk to the store up the road to get medicine for his wife.
 It was super cold outside that day, as it was mid-October, so I was surprised he was walking.
 After I paid, I went outside to make sure he was ok and there was no sign of him anywhere.